God in Human Form

 - Kamichu!! is all about an unassuming schoolgirl who becomes one of these.
 Reality ensues.

 - Neon Genesis Evangelion has two examples: The seventeenth Angel, Kaworu and Rei Ayanami are both opposing alien gods trapped in human form by an Ancient Conspiracy and a Magnificent Bastard, respectively.
-In other words, God was literally Shinji's copilot.

 - In Popcorn Avatar, this is the current state for the Devas and Asuras.
 There's a point to this however, as Lisa explains that it's meaningless to try to even compete for the world if neither side knows of the importance of the world to begin with, and they need a human perspective.